| |

 There are 4 weekly flights from Bali to Dili – on Monday, Wednesday, Friday, and Sunday.
 The carrier is the Indonesian Citilink known to be reliable and comfortable.
 A one-way ticket costs between 220-300 USD.

-Booking directly with Citilink outside of Indonesia can be problematic, as they reject foreign debit and credit cards.
-My advice is to book with Skyscanner.
+Booking directly with Citilink outside of Indonesia can be problematic, as they often reject foreign debit and credit cards.
+You can circumvent this by booking through Skyscanner.

 From Darwin (Australia)

-There are daily flights between Darwin and Dili on the Australian flag carrier Qantas.
+Daily flights by the Australian flag carrier Qantas connect Darwin and Dili.
 The price is between 220-280 USD.

 In addition, every Monday, Wednesday, and Friday there is one more flight on the regional Australian airline Air North.
 It’s marginally cheaper with prices between 220-240 USD.